Original sourcePhysical Book (Amazon)

 Getting a good medical cover is probably more important than buying life insurance - we're more likely to go to hospital with an illness or accident than die.

-• Do we need cover?
-My office covers me
+• Do we need medical cover?
+What if my office already covers me

 • Especially if we are in our forties or when there is a change in our circumstances (e.g., retrenchment, quitting work during/post pregnancy, etc.) or post retirement (lifestyle diseases might have already set in).

-• Companies are reluctant cover older people, and with ‘pre-existing’ disease, the reluctance is even stronger.
+• Companies are reluctant to cover older people, and with ‘pre-existing’ disease, the reluctance is even stronger.

 Cheapest policy is not necessarily a good plan.